ezpaarse-project/biblio-broadcaster/README.md

 ## Install and run

 This project is expected to work with [bibliomap-harvester](https://github.com/ezpaarse-project/bibliomap-harvester) and [ezPAARSE](https://github.com/ezpaarse-project/ezpaarse).
-An example will be available soon for [bibliomap](https://github.com/ezpaarse-project/bibliomap).
+Have a look at [biblio-logger-example](https://github.com/ezpaarse-project/biblio-logger-example) for an example.

 ## How to use